vishna/voyager/README.md

 > To boldly resolve where no Dart has resolved before.

-Router & dependency injection library for Flutter.
+Router, requirements & dependency injection library for Flutter.

 ## Features